 This report was produced fairly swiftly and with limited data, but it is an important landmark in identifying this highly significant aspect of the disease.
 No doubt, a more studied report, using far more research data will be produced in the future when this disease is better understood.
 Much of the report was based on interviews with 14 of the members of the support group on Facebook.
 This resource has been invaluable to some.

 The National Institute for Health and Care Excellence (NICE), the Scottish Intercollegiate Guidelines Network (SIGN) and the Royal College of GPs (RCGP) have defined post-COVID syndrome as: “Signs and symptoms that develop during or following an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.
 It usually presents with clusters of symptoms, often overlapping, which can fluctuate and change over time and can affect any system in the body.”
-According to NHS England “Increasing medical evidence and patient testimony is showing that a small but significant minority of people who contract Covid cannot shake off the effects of the virus months after initially falling ill.
-Some estimates suggest that 10% of Covid patients may still be experiencing symptoms more than three weeks after infection, and perhaps 60,000 people could be suffering from long covid symptoms after more than three months.”
-It also says, “It is now clear that long covid can have a major impact on the lives of a significant minority of patients weeks or months after they have contracted the virus.”
+According to NHS England “Increasing medical evidence and patient testimony is showing that a small but significant minority of people who contract COVID cannot shake off the effects of the virus months after initially falling ill.
+Some estimates suggest that 10% of COVID patients may still be experiencing symptoms more than three weeks after infection, and perhaps 60,000 people could be suffering from long COVID symptoms after more than three months.”
+It also says, “It is now clear that long COVID can have a major impact on the lives of a significant minority of patients weeks or months after they have contracted the virus.

-One of the findings of the report, which surprised even the authors, is that there seems to be no correlation between the severity of the disease and the risk of developing long Covid.
-The disease also shows much more equaity in terms of the age and even young adults may be affected.
+One of the findings of the report, which surprised even the authors, is that there seems to be no correlation between the severity of the disease and the risk of developing long COVID.
+The disease also shows much more equality in terms of the age and even young adults may be affected.
 It is also more likely to affect certain groups, such as black or Asian people as well as those with existing mental illness or learning difficulties.

 Symptoms may fall into four groups: